Background Radiation (AQA GCSE Physics)

 Step 2: State the background radiation count

-Students often ask me if background radiation is the same as cosmic microwave background radiation (CMBR).
-It's a great question because it shows that they are trying to find links between concepts and deepen their understanding.
+Students sometimes confuse background radiation with cosmic microwave background radiation (CMBR).
 Background radiation and CMBR do sound similar, but they are not the same thing.
-I think the confusion arises because cosmic rays are also a contributing factor of background radiation.
+Although cosmic rays are also a contributing factor of background radiation.

-Background radiation is the constant low-level radiation we all all exposed to on Earth every day.
-Radiation is released from the decay of tiny amounts of radioactive substances (like uranium) in the rocks below ground, these tiny amounts of radioactive substances can end up in our food and water as well.
+Background radiation is the constant low-level radiation we are all exposed to on Earth every day.
+Radiation is released from the decay of tiny amounts of radioactive substances (like uranium) in the rocks below ground; these tiny amounts of radioactive substances can end up in our food and water as well.

-Cosmic rays are particles that travel from the Sun or nearby stars, that are mainly protons or small nuclei.
-Cosmic rays interact with the Earth's atmosphere sending showers of smaller particles down toward the Earth's surface providing a constant low-level source of radiation.
+Cosmic rays are particles that travel from the Sun or nearby stars and are mainly protons or small nuclei.
+Cosmic rays interact with the Earth's atmosphere, sending showers of smaller particles down toward the Earth's surface, providing a constant, low-level source of radiation.

 Cosmic Microwave Background Radiation is radiation from the Big Bang explosion that is still travelling outwards across the Universe.
 CMBR is an EM wave that has been stretched out over time to the microwave region of the EM spectrum.